tybalex/obot/docs/docs/05-configuration/02-model-providers.md

 The Anthropic model provider requires setting the `OTTO8_ANTHROPIC_MODEL_PROVIDER_API_KEY` environment variable.
 You can get an API key for your Anthropic account [here](https://console.anthropic.com/settings/keys).

+## Voyage AI

+Voyage is Anthropic's recommended text-embedding provider.
+The Voyage model provider requires setting the `OTTO8_VOYAGE_MODEL_PROVIDER_API_KEY` environment variable.
+You can get an API key for your Voyage account [here](https://dash.voyageai.com/api-keys).

 ## Ollama

 The Ollama model provider requires the `OTTO8_OLLAMA_MODEL_PROVIDER_HOST` environment variable.
 This host must point to a running instance of Ollama.
 For your reference, the default host and port for Ollama is `127.0.0.1:11434`.
 Otto8 doesn't set this by default.